Can I Eat Expired Whole Wheat Bread?

 Expert Source

-"Whole wheat bread should be stored in a cool, dry place at room temperature, and consumed within 2-3 days for optimal freshness and safety, according to WHO guidelines."
+"Whole wheat bread should be stored in a cool, dry place at room temperature, away from heat sources and direct sunlight.
+It is best consumed within 2-3 days of purchase for optimal freshness and quality, but can be frozen for longer storage." - FDA

 ✅Fresh Whole Wheat Bread